EverQuest: Sales and subscriptions

 EverQuest was the most pre-ordered PC title on EBGames.com prior to its release in March 1999.
 The game had 10,000 active subscribers 24 hours after launch, making it the high-selling online role-playing game up until that point.
 It achieved 60,000 subscribers by April 1999.
 Six months later, around 225,000 copies of the game had been sold in total, with 150,000 active subscribers.
 By early 2000, the game's domestic sales alone reached 231,093 copies, which drew revenues of $10.6 million.
+It had sold 352,000 copies and had 259,000 subscribers by September 2000.
 NPD Techworld, a firm that tracked sales the United States, reported 559,948 units sold of EverQuest by December 2002.
 Subscription numbers would rise to over 500,000 active accounts four years after release in 2003.
 By the end of 2004 the title's lifetime sales exceeded 3 million copies worldwide and reached an active subscriber peak of 550,000.
-As of September 30, 2020, EverQuest had 66,000 subscribers and 82,000 monthly active players.
+As of September 2020, EverQuest had 66,000 subscribers and 82,000 monthly active players.

 Controversies

 Sale of in-game objects/real world economics

-The sale of in-game objects for real currency is a controversial and lucrative industry with topics concerning issues practices of hacking/stealing accounts for profit.
+The sale of in-game objects for real currency is a controversial and lucrative industry with topics concerning practices of hacking/stealing accounts for profit.
 Critics often cite how it affects the virtual economy inside the game.
 In 2001, the sales of in-game items for real life currency was banned on eBay.

 A practice in the real-world trade economy is of companies creating characters, powerleveling them to make them powerful, and then reselling the characters for large sums of money or in-game items of other games.

 Sony discourages the payment of real-world money for online goods, except on certain "Station Exchange" servers in EverQuest II, launched in July 2005.
 The program facilitates buying in-game items for real money from fellow players for a nominal fee.
 At this point this system only applies to select EverQuest II servers; none of the pre-Station Exchange EverQuest II or EverQuest servers are affected.

 In 2012, Sony added an in-game item called a "Krono", which adds 30 days of game membership throughout EverQuest and EverQuest II.
 The item can be initially bought starting at US$17.99.
 Up to 25 "Kronos" can be bought for US$424.99.
 Krono can be resold via player trading, which has allowed Krono to be frequently used in the real-world trade economy due to its inherent value.

-Intellectual property and role-playing
+Intellectual property and roleplaying

 Mystere incident

-On October 2000, Verant banned a player by the name of Mystere, allegedly for creating controversial fan fiction, causing outrage among some EverQuest players and sparking a debate about players' rights and the line between roleplaying and intellectual property infringement.
+In October 2000, Verant banned a player by the name of Mystere, allegedly for creating controversial fan fiction, causing outrage among some EverQuest players and sparking a debate about players' rights and the line between roleplaying and intellectual property infringement.
 The case was used by several academics in discussing such rights in the digital age.